DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - In a criminal case, a suspect must be proven guilty beyond a 📝reasonable doubt📝; a higher bar compared to a civil case, which is showing a preponderance of evidence
   - **Civil**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
+    -  it relates to a contract dispute and will likely wind up being litigated in civil court
     - In a civil case, a 📝preponderance of evidence📝 is required to secure a victory; differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt
   - **Industry Standards**: an industry standards investigation is intended to determine whether an org is adhering to a specific industry standard or set of standards, such as logging and auditing failed logon attempts
     - Because industry standards represent well-understood and widely implemented best practices, many orgs try to adhere to them even when they are not required to do so in order to improve security, and reduce operational and other risks